mksaraf/kubernetes-lab-tutorial/content/patterns.md

 ### Colocation
 Another option provided by the affinity function is to force some pods to run close to the other pods in the same rack, zone, or region.
 Kubernetes nodes can be grouped into racks, zones and regions, then using proper labels and label selectors, it is possible to specify where pods will be placed.

-For example, the following descriptor defines pods with hard requirement to be deployed in a given availability zone
+For example, the following descriptor defines pods with hard requirement to be deployed in the same availability zone

 ```yaml
 apiVersion: apps/v1